Exploring along Dead Run, the last stream crossing before reaching the Beltway.

 Potomac Heritage 50 km History

 The Potomac Heritage 50km was created by Jeanne Christie and Larry DeHof.
 Larry was the RD for many years.
 When Jeanne and Larry left for Maine, Kerry Owens took over the event in 2003 and gave it a new start/finish, where it continued to flourish.
-The event has continued on with current RD “White House” Tom McNulty with a third and now fourth change in location for the host site, as in 2021 the start/finish location was shifted to Peirce Mill in Rock Creek Park.
+The event has continued on since Kerry’s move out West.
+The current RD is “White House” Tom McNulty, with two subsequent changes in location for the host site during his tenure; as of 2021 the start/finish location has been at Peirce Mill in Rock Creek Park.
 See the former PHT 50km page.

 Club Event Participant Medical Policy